cybergrrl/advent/README.md

 3. run ```uvicorn main:app --reload```

 4. visit the link give in the console output and add "/docs" to it to try out the api

+# Frontend

+The frontend was created by Hellen Ward and can be found here: https://github.com/hellenwardmpb/fast-advent-frontend